pancho-dev/pancho-dev/content/posts/taming-the-cpu-metrics.md

 ![](../images/taming-the-cpu-metrics/user3.png)

 This last graph shows the cpu usage of the host running the vms, as we can see the yellow area spiked to 50% when the stress test was being run.
-This is due to the fact that the vm was assinged only 1 vcpu and the physical host has 2 cores.
+This is due to the fact that the vm was assigned only 1 vcpu and the physical host has 2 cores.

 ## High I/O
 In this section I will show something I gathered from other tests I was running in a raspberry pi kubernetes cluster, this was handy as I recently was playing with that cluster and I already had the data to show this kind of situations.